atarasenk0/ThalesCodeAssessment/README.md

 # ThalesCodeAssessment
-Software Engineer at Thales code assessment
+Code assessment for the role of Software Engineer at Thales